-4. The model tool and a Quick Guide is shown.
+3. The Process Studio and a Quick Guide is shown.
 (Read more about the Quick Guide here)

-- the BPMN symbols: Circles for events, diamond for gateways and squares for activities and tasks.
+- the BPMN symbols: Circles for events, diamonds for gateways, and squares for activities and tasks.

-- roles and responsibilities are being represented by swim lanes and pools in the BPMN-notation.
-They are not mandatory, but recommended.
+- roles and responsibilities are represented by swim lanes and pools in the BPMN notation.
+They are not mandatory but recommended.

-- other additional symbols for data objects, text annotations, group and block artifact.
+- other additional symbols for data objects, text annotations, groups, and block artifacts.

-At the top of the tool following features are represented:
+At the top of the tool, the following features are represented:

 - Go back and forward (Ctrl/Cmd + Z and Ctrl/Cmd + Shift + Z)

 - Expand canvas tool